Reflections on Resistance:

 Jen worked to prevent the execution of Troy Davis, a man who was executed by the state of Georgia on September 21, 2011 despite a compelling case of innocence.
 She is the co-director of A Life in the Balance: Examining the Troy Davis Case, a four-part video series for Amnesty International.
-Her third book, I Am Troy Davis, written with Troy’s sister Martina Davis-Correia, is in the works.
+Her third book, I Am Troy Davis, written with Troy’s sister Martina Davis-Correia, will be published on September 21, 2013, the two year anniversary of Troy’s execution.
 It tells, from Martina’s perspective, the story of her joint struggle for her brother’s life and her own life (after she was diagnosed with breast cancer).

 “Jen Marlowe is a speaker with genuine heart.
 She spoke as a keynote for our annual Dr. Martin Luther King commemoration event and primed our audience for continued social action locally, nationally, and globally.
 We were thrilled with her thoughtful words and multiple appearances during her residency.
 She was truly a partner in the event planning process and actively sought to make her contributions as tailored to our needs as possible.”